anyaschukin/OverRide/level07/README.md

 Our plan is to do a ret2libc attack, by overwriting the index containing EIP with a call to ```system()``` + ```exit()``` + ```"/bin/sh"```.

-1) find the address of system, exit, bin/sh
+1) find the address of system, exit, /bin/sh
-2) find table index of EIP (answer is 114)
+2) calculate the 'index' of EIP
-3) index 114 is protected.
-Need to use maxint overflow to access
+3) use maxint overflow to access protected indexes
-4) exploit by inputting malicious number + index to running program
+4) run exploit by inputting malicious number + index to running program

-Let's do step 1.
+Let's do **step 1**.
 ```
 level07@OverRide:~$ gdb -q level07